-Generic name Fluconazole Brand name Diflucan® What it does Prevents and treats infections caused by yeast, a type of fungus How it is given Given by mouth as a liquid or pill Sometimes given as an injection (short) Most common side effects Upset stomach Vomiting (throwing up) Diarrhea (watery stools) Mild headache Dizziness Liver problems
+Generic name Fluconazole

+Brand name Diflucan®

+What it does Prevents and treats infections caused by some yeasts or fungus.

+How it is given Given by mouth

+Most common side effects Upset stomach.
+Vomiting (throwing up).
+Diarrhea (watery stools).
+Mild headache.
+Dizziness.
+Liver problems.

-Generic name Gancyclovir Brand name Cytovene® What it does Treats infections by two types of viruses:cytomegalovirus (CMV), andEpstein Barr virus (EBV).
-How it is given Given by mouth or injected into your child's vein (IV) Most common side effects Mild headache Lower platelets, which can cause bleeding Lower white blood cell counts, which can cause infection Lower red blood cell (hemoglobin) counts ; also known as "anemia" Temporary or permanent damage to the kidney Upset stomach, vomiting (throwing up), or diarrhea (watery stools)
+Generic name Gancyclovir Brand name Cytovene® What it does Has been used to prevent and treat two viral infections in transplant patients:Cytomegalovirus (CMV).Epstein Barr virus (EBV).
+How it is given Given by mouth or injected into your child's vein.
+Most common side effects Mild headache.
+Lower platelets [platelets help stop bleeding].
+Lower white blood cell counts [white blood cells help fight infection].
+Lower red blood cell (hemoglobin) counts [hemoglobin provides energy to the body].
+Reduced kidney function (shown by higher levels of a waste product called creatinine in the blood); may also cause kidney damage.
+Upset stomach, vomiting (throwing up), or diarrhea (watery stools).

-Generic name Nystatin Brand name Mycostatin® What it does Prevents infection caused by yeast, a type of fungus, also known as "thrush" Thrush can occur in the mouth and throat.
-If not treated, it can spread to other parts of the body.
+Generic name Nystatin Brand name Mycostatin® What it does Prevents thrush, a type infection caused by a fungus.
+Thrush can occur in the mouth and throat.
+If not treated, it can spread to the esophagus (food tube) and further into the body.
 Thrush often looks like a white, sometimes furry coating on your child's tongue or white spots on the inside of the mouth.
 Your child's voice may also be hoarse.
-How it is given By mouth - your child swishes it around their mouth for a minute before swallowing it Your child should not eat anything for 20 minutes after taking the dose.
-Most common side effects Upset stomach Vomiting (throwing up) Diarrhea (watery stools) Cavities (if teeth are not brushed regularly - see below) Other important information Nystatin contains sugar.
-To prevent cavities, your child should brush their teeth regularly.
+How it is given By mouth - your child swishes it around their mouth for a minute before swallowing it.
+Your child should not eat anything for 20 minutes after taking the dose.
+Most common side effects Upset stomach.
+Vomiting (throwing up).
+Diarrhea (watery stools).
+Cavities (if teeth are not brushed regularly - see below).
+Other important information Nystatin contains sugar.
+To prevent cavities, your child should brush their teeth for 20 to 30 minutes after taking it.
 If your child does not like the taste of nystatin, your pharmacist can flavor it.

-Generic name Pentamidine Brand name Nebupent ® , Pentam ® What it does Prevents and treats a certain type of lung infection called pneumocystis jiroveci pneumonia (PJP) How it is given Inhaled through a mask or given through a vein (IV) Most common side effects When inhaled: cough, tightness in the chest, and/or bitter taste in the mouth Both forms: low white blood cell counts [white blood cells help fight infection], low platelets [platelets help stop bleeding], and/or low red blood cell (hemoglobin) counts [hemoglobin provides energy to the body].
+Generic name Pentamidine Brand name Nebupent ® , Pentam ® What it does Prevents and treats a certain type of lung infection called pneumocystis jiroveci pneumonia (PJP, previously PCP).
+How it is given Inhaled through a mask or given intravenously.
+Most common side effects When inhaled: Cough, tightness in the chest.
+Bitter taste in the mouth.
+Both forms: Low white blood cell counts [white blood cells help fight infection].
+Low platelets [platelets help stop bleeding].
+Low red blood cell (hemoglobin) counts [hemoglobin provides energy to the body].
 Other important information If your child is receiving inhaled pentamidine, they may also inhale a medication called 'albuterol' or 'salbutamol' before the pentamidine to prevent coughing and chest tightness.

-Generic name Sulfamethoxazole-Trimethoprim (SMX-TMP) Brand name Bactrim ® , Septra ® , Cotrimoxazole ® What it does Prevents a certain type of lung infection called pneumocystis jiroveci pneumonia (PJP) Your child cannot take this medication if they have an allergy to Sulfonamides or "sulfa" drugs or Trimethoprim.
-How it is given By mouth as a liquid or pill Most common side effects Upset stomach, vomiting (throwing up) or diarrhea (watery stools) Mild headache Rash Increased sensitivity to the sun Low white blood cell counts [white blood cells help fight infection] Low platelets [platelets help stop bleeding] Low red blood cell (hemoglobin) counts [hemoglobin provides energy to the body] Other important information Your child cannot take this medication if they have an allergy to sulfonamides or "sulfa" drugs or trimethoprim.
-Because SMX-TMP makes your child's skin more sensitive to the sun, your child needs to wear sunscreen regularly when outside.
+Generic name Sulfamethoxazole-Trimethoprim (SMX-TMP) Brand name Bactrim ® , Septra ® , Cotrimoxazole ® What it does Prevents a certain type of lung infection called pneumocystis jiroveci pneumonia (PJP, previously PCP).
+It contains two antibiotics: Sulfamethoxazole.
+Trimethoprim.
+Your child cannot take this medication if they have an allergy to: Sulfonamides or "sulfa" drugs.
+Trimethoprim.
+How it is given Can be given daily, every other day, or three times a week.
+Most common side effects Upset stomach, vomiting (throwing up) or diarrhea (watery stools).
+Mild headache.
+Rash.
+Increased sensitivity to the sun.
+Low white blood cell counts [white blood cells help fight infection].
+Low platelets [platelets help stop bleeding].
+Low red blood cell (hemoglobin) counts [hemoglobin provides energy to the body].
+Other important information Because SMX-TMP makes your child's skin more sensitive to the sun, your child needs to wear sunscreen regularly when outside.